 - Loaded Potato Soup

 - Thick And Creamy New England Clam Chowder

-- 1 pound dried Great Northern Beans (or 4 cans small white beans)
+- 1 pound dried Great Northern Beans, or 5 (15.5) cans small white beans drained

 - 6 cups chicken stock